m-ke/3dio-website/src/use-case/3d-app-with-lightmaps.md

 - Click the "make a copy" icon on the top right in order to create your own app
 - Give your app a title
 - Reference your 3D model: copy/paste the URL of your 3D Model in the "Scene" box; the scene identifier will be automatically parsed from the string
-- Start customising your model!
-Add a panorama, change the background color, show your logo where you'd like, add a disclaimer, and on-and-on; visit the [A-Frame Docs](https://aframe.io/docs/0.6.0/introduction/) to see what's possible!
+- Start customising your model.
+Add a panorama, change the background color, show your logo where you'd like, add a disclaimer, and on-and-on; visit the [A-Frame Docs](https://aframe.io/docs/0.6.0/introduction/) to see what's possible
 - Share your app by copying the URL which is displayed above the model

+Note: we currently recommend using small- to medium-sized offices as performance can slow for very large models.